Alwatr/alwatr/core/router/README.md

 # Alwatr Router - `@alwatr/router`

-Elegant powerful router (fundamental advance browser page routing) based on the simplicity of the signals written in tiny TypeScript module.
+An elegant and powerful router (fundamentally advancing browser page routing) based on the simplicity of signals, crafted within a small TypeScript module.

 ## Example usage